watsonwork/watsonwork-spring-boot/README.md

     - By default the app looks for a file named `app-photo.jpg` in `src/main/reources` directory.
 The photo will be uploaded one the app start by using the [@PostConstruct](http://docs.oracle.com/javaee/7/api/javax/annotation/PostConstruct.html) annotation
 - upload file to a space
+- authorize the application to act on behalf of a user

 ## Getting Started